 After graduating from the School of Visual Arts, Hal Sadler began a long career as an Art Director/Designer in Advertising.
-He currently owns his own design business specializing in corporate branding, colateral and web graphics.
-And when it comes to his painting, this background has helped create work that is strong in both concept and design.
+He currently owns his own design studio specializing in corporate branding and collateral.
+When it comes to his painting, this background has helped create work that is strong in both concept and design.
 He produces about 3 paintings a month and his work ends up in many private collections.
 “Either that or my kids have been taking them”, he laughs.

 “People discuss art and pretend to understand as if it were necessary to understand, when it’s simply necessary to love.” he says, “After I’d done 100 paintings I figured it out.
 I stopped overworking and overthinking.